DRESSBARN STATEMENT ON SUPPLY CHAIN TRANSPARENCY

-To further these objectives, all our product vendors are bound by contract to abide by all applicable employment and human rights laws, as well as our Code of Conduct, which, among other things, emphasizes the importance of well-treated, fairly compensated workers.
-In addition, we have a monitoring and compliance program ("Monitoring Program"), which seeks to promote the maintenance of quality and safety standards in our manufacturing facilities and compliance with our Code of Conduct.
+All Vendors are bound by contract, and do represent and warrant in our agreement, to abide by all applicable employment and human rights laws, as well as our Code of Conduct, which, among other things, prohibits the use of child labor and forced or involuntary labor, forced overtime, discrimination, or bonded or prison labor.
+The Code of Conduct emphasizes the importance of well-treated, fairly compensated workers.
+Our Integrated Compliance Monitoring program seeks to promote the maintenance of these standards in our manufacturing facilities and assesses compliance with our Code of Conduct.

-Last update: 11/11/15
+Last update: 05/25/17